Last updated on February 17th, 2026 at 06:53 pm

 Best place to stay in Split Croatia for first-time visitors!

-The old town is by far the best place to stay in Split for first visits, or anyone who wants to be central to the main sights.
-Diocletian’s Palace is the heart and soul of the city!
+The old town is by far the best place to stay in Split for first visits, or for anyone who wants to be centrally located within Diocletian’s Palace, the real heart and soul of the city!

 Within it, there’s bags of history, including Saint Dominus Cathedral, ancient architecture and a labyrinth of narrow cobbled streets filled with charming restaurants, boutique hotels and atmosphere – especially at night, where you’ll be totally captivated!

-If you’re wondering where to stay in Split, don’t hesitate to pick the old town, it’s the most central location.
-It offers beautiful suites and heritage boutique accommodation in Split with original stone features and beamed ceilings, such as Heritage Hotel Santa Lucia, situated on a fabulous square!
+If you’re wondering where to stay in Split, don’t hesitate to pick the old town, it’s where the most attractive boutique accommodation in Split is, such as my favourite boutique, Heritage Hotel Santa Lucia, with a lovely rooftop, situated on a fabulous square!

 WHERE TO STAY IN SPLIT OLD TOWN